 Hazardous waste and sharps must not be put in your general waste bin, these need to be disposed of safely to prevent infection spread.

 We offer a weekly domestic clinical waste collection service to Oxford city residents.
-This service is free but you must apply for it.
-Households using this service are reviewed yearly.
+It's free but you must apply for it.

 How to apply for clinical waste collections